⚡Super Sale⚡

 • Frequent skin washing

-Ideal skin’s pH is 5.5, which is slightly acidic in nature.
-When it’s balanced on 5.5, then it is the optimum level for the skin.
+The ideal skin’s pH is 5.5, which is slightly acidic in nature.
+When it’s balanced at 5.5, then it is the optimum level for the skin.
 If it gets imbalanced then your pH levels will suffer considerably resulting in wrinkles, sensitivity, acne, or inflammation.
-Renowned dermatologist, Dr. Colbert, CEO of Colbert MD Products, tells us that the phrase ‘pH balanced’ is not merely a marketing ploy.
-“Our skin and body require a balance between acidity and alkalinity for the good level of the acid mantle which serves as the barrier to help our skin in keeping hydration in and toxicity of skin out.
+Our skin and body require a balance between acidity and alkalinity for a good level of the acid mantle which serves as the barrier to help our skin in keeping hydration in and toxicity of skin out.
 Anything that goes over seven is considered to be alkaline.
 Skin to this scale tends to be wrinkly and drier while skin that is on a large acidic scale can appear irritated, red, and itchy.

 Skin pH is one of the many aspects of overall skin health but an important one that you can observe with your naked eye too and determine the health of your skin.
 Taking very good care of your skin by following the CTM procedure of cleansing, toning, and moisturizing your skin can boost the overall growth and health of your skin to make it look more shiny, hydrated, and bright as it needs to be.
 Since CTM can also help in striking the right balance of oil that your skin needs to be healthy and to stay shiny with a long-awaited radiance.